A treasured wealth

 “Our house looked like it would collapse anytime because a bamboo post broke.
 We had to improvise a stand to keep it from falling apart,” recalled Tessie, adding, “Every time there’s a strong wind, we worried about the coconut tree that might knock over our house.
 Our place was also prone to calamities like fire and flood.”

 Thinking about it now, Tessie cannot help but be emotional, saying, “I was grateful that we were given this opportunity.
-Leaving that neighborhood and being part of this project lifted a burden from our shoulders."
+Leaving that neighborhood and being part of this project lifted a burden off our shoulders."

 Like other families who had the opportunity to have a cement-bamboo frame home through the Negros Occidental Impact 2025 Project, Tessie’s family had to complete a 400-hour sweat equity.
 Since her husband had to work as a tricycle driver, she had to do the activities, which were mostly construction and administrative work.
 It was quite difficult for Tessie but she was happy to work hard for it.